 - The second winter wedding color DON’T is not following science.
-The color wheel is an invaluable tool for the bride who plans.
+A color wheel is an invaluable tool for the bride who plans.
 Choose your primary color.
-Then, choose either it’s neighbor (analogous color scheme) or its opposite (complimentary color scheme).
+Then, choose either its neighbor (analogous color scheme) or its opposite (complementary color scheme).
 If you’re looking for cool and charming, neighbors calm each other down.
 If you’re looking for some POP, opposites make each other look more vivid.

 - The third mistake is making choices without knowing what you’re working with.
 The venue, for example, is going to have pre-existing characteristics to work with.